Planar fault-tolerant logical measurements with low qubit overhead

 \section{Introduction}

 One of the main obstacles to realizing fault-tolerant quantum computation is the large qubit overhead~\cite{Dennis2002,Bombin2006}.
-This challenge has motivated extensive efforts to search for quantum error correction codes with high encoding efficiency, particularly within the family of quantum low-density parity check (qLDPC) codes~\cite{Tillich2014,Evra2020,Kaufman2020,Hastings2021,Panteleev2021,Breuckmann2021,Leverrier2022,Dinur2022,Panteleev2022}.
+This challenge has motivated extensive efforts to search for quantum error correction codes with high encoding efficiency, particularly within the family of quantum low-density parity check (qLDPC) codes~\cite{Tillich2014,evra2022decodable,kaufman2021new,Hastings2021,Panteleev2021,breuckmann2021balanced,leverrier2022quantum,dinur2206good,panteleev2022asymptotically}.
 However, many such codes require long-range couplings between qubits, making them difficult to implement on two-dimensional platforms, for instance, superconducting quantum systems~\cite{Gottesman2013,Cohen2022,Xu2024}.
-A recent breakthrough is the discovery of bivariate bicycle (BB) codes, especially their planar variants, which enables low-overhead fault-tolerant quantum {\it memories} on planar hardware~\cite{Bravyi2024,Voss2024,Wang2024,Steffan2025,Liang2025,Wang2025}.
+A recent breakthrough is the discovery of bivariate bicycle (BB) codes~\cite{Bravyi2024,Voss2024,Wang2024,Wang2025,chen2025anyon,liang2025generalized}, along with a notable generalization to open boundaries~\cite{Steffan2025,Liang2025}, enabling low-overhead fault-tolerant quantum {\it memories} on planar hardware.